 Purchasing Employment Supports for Brain Injury Services

 Residential ESBI services may be provided for 120 days and then in 30-day increments with VR manager approval based on progress toward IPP and IPE goals.
 Nonresidential services are provided in an outpatient setting with total therapeutic hours not to exceed 20 hours per week over a 12-week period unless approved by the VR counselor specifically on the IPE and IPP.
-If additional services are needed after 12 weeks, service justification must be documented in the case file, along with VR Supervisor approval for extensions in up to 30-day increments.
+If additional services are needed after 12 weeks, service justification must be documented in the case file or IPE amendment if the case is in employment phase in RHW, along with VR Supervisor approval for extensions in up to 30-day increments.

 For more information about ESBI services, see VR-SFP Chapter 21: Employment Supports for Brain Injury (ESBI).
 ESBI service providers must adhere to all requirements set forth in the chapter.